cdoublev/css/doc/parse/README.md

 >
 > Note: The rules described here outlines the general principles of serialization.
 For legacy reasons, some properties serialize in a different manner, which is intentionally undefined here due to lack of resources.
 Please consult your local reverse-engineer for details.

-But some properties and productions have specific parsing and serializing rules:
+But some properties and productions have specific parsing and serialization rules:

 - `<length>` *can be syntactically represented as the `<number>` `0`* and the serialized value should be `0px`
 - for `background-position`, *if only one value is specified, the second value is assumed to be `center`*